OInfinity/Tips/README.md

 - Watch if it is a Video
 - Listen if it is an Audio
 - Read if it is written
-🔹 `Do that over before you take on any action because it can help you predict your next while doing the lab/practice`
+- 🔹 `Do that over before you take on any action because it may help you predict your next while doing the lab/practice`